utdk/simplesamlphp_auth/README.md

 ways - depending on your setup:

 ## INSTALLATION WITH COMPOSER MANAGER
->>>>>>> e494da6... #2632324 - add alternative way to link SimpleSAMLphp instance through settings.php, rather than using the Composer-loaded library

 Make sure you have the composer_manager module installed according to its README.txt.